nemanjajovic/restoran-bp/README.md

   repository root

 Assignment:</br>
-    In your term paper present a database project that shows the record</br>
-keeping and usage od restaurant data.
+    In your term paper present a database project that shows the record keeping and usage od restaurant data.
 Implement record keeping of products, tables, seats, workers, guest traffic and other things, as needed.</br>